flanglet/kanzi-cpp/README.md

 * expandable: clean design with heavy use of interfaces as contracts makes integrating and expanding the code easy.
 No dependencies.
 * efficient: the code is optimized for efficiency (trade-off between compression ratio and speed).

 Unlike the most common lossless data compressors, Kanzi uses a variety of different compression algorithms and supports a wider range of compression ratios as a result.
 Most usual compressors do not take advantage of the many cores and threads available on modern CPUs (what a waste!).
 Kanzi is multithreaded by design and uses several threads by default to compress blocks concurrently.
 It is not compatible with standard compression formats.

 Kanzi is a lossless data compressor, not an archiver.
 It uses checksums (optional but recommended) to validate data integrity but does not have a mechanism for data recovery.
 It also lacks data deduplication across files.
+However, Kanzi generates a bitstream that is seekable (one or several consecutive blocks can be decompressed without the need for the whole bitstream to be decompressed).

 For more details, check https://github.com/flanglet/kanzi/wiki.